aurelienpierre/Image-Cases-Studies/README.md

 ## Installation

+It's not recommended to install this *unstable* framework on your Python environnement, but rather to build its modules and use it from its directory.

+You need `distutils` and `cython` prior to anything.
+Then, the following command will build the C modules and check the dependencies :

-    python setup.py install
+    python setup.py build_ext --inplace

-will install the package and its dependencies.
-On Linux systems, if you have Python 2 and 3 interpreters installed together, run :
+On Linux systems, if you have Python 2 and 3 interpreters installed together, you may run :

-    python3 setup.py install
+    python3 setup.py build_ext --inplace

 ## Use

 Import PIL and the library :

-    from lib import utils
-    from PIL import Image
+    from lib import utils # if you are working directly in the package directory from PIL import Image

 Load an image :